The History of the New Testament Scriptures.

 Revelation P47 Sin.
 A

-Gnostics also believed that mankind was wholly evil and some sects even renounced marriage and procreation.
+Gnostics also believed that mankind was wholly evil, and some sects even renounced marriage and procreation.
 They also believed in two gods, one evil god and one good god.
 Their teachings are believed to have influenced Saint Augustine in the development of his theology of "total depravity" of mankind and concept of God.
 For nine years St. Augustine adhered to Manichaeism, a Persian dualistic philosophy proclaimed by Mani (AD 216-276?) in southern Babylonia (Iraq) that taught a doctrine of "total depravity" and the claim that they were the "elect."
 He then turned to skepticism.
 Next, Augustine was attracted to the philosophy of Neoplatonism.
 He blended these beliefs with his later Gnostic Christian teachings.
-His teachings were in turn passed on to John Calvin in his extensive study of Augustine's writings, the most popular being his book, Confessions.
+His teachings were in turn passed on to John Calvin in his extensive study of Augustine's writings, the most popular of which was his book, Confessions.
 It is very easy to follow the trail of John Calvin's theology from the pagan religion of Mani in Babylonia to his writings in France and Geneva.

 In 1945 an Egyptian peasant found 12 codices containing more than 50 Coptic Gnostic writings near Naj'Hammadi, Egypt.
 It has been determined that these codices were copied in the 4th century in the monasteries of the region.
 It is not known whether the monks were Gnostics, were attracted by the ascetic nature of the writings, or had assembled the writings as a study in heresy.
 The evidence is clear that the Gnostics had a major influence in writing the Alexandrian manuscripts of the Egyptian region.

 By the 2nd century, Christian Gnostic teachers had synthesized their mythology with Platonic metaphysical speculation and certain heretical Christian traditions.
 The most prominent Christian Gnostics were Valentinus and his disciple Ptolemaeus, who during the 2nd century were influential members in the Roman Church.
-By the end of the 3rd century Gnosticism as a distinct movement seems to have largely disappeared.
+By the end of the 3rd century, Gnosticism as a distinct movement seems to have largely disappeared.

 In 1881 two-British scholars, Brook Foss Westcott and Fenton John Anthony Hort, published a Greek New Testament which was based on these manuscripts.
 Westcott and Hort taught that the Codex Sinaiticus and Codex Vaticanus should be the basis for the Bible.
 These men did not accept creation but rather believed Charles Darwin's "new" theory of evolution.
 They also believed in Mary worship.
 Their successful promotion of the two Codex texts still continues.
-Today many Christian denominations, as well as the Roman Catholic Church, use translations consistent with these texts.
-Their personal letters have shown positively they believed the same heresy as the Gnostics.
+Today many Christian denominations, as well as the Roman Catholic Church, use translations based on these texts.
+Their personal letters have shown positively that they believed the same heresy as the Gnostics.
 Wescott and Hort did not believe:

 Major Doctrinal Differences